palantir/dialogue/README.md

 `FooServiceBlocking` and `FooServiceAsync`.
 See the [conjure-java generated client bindings][] section below for more details.

+### Production usage

-**Production usage**: your server framework should provide an abstraction to create clients that handle uri live-reloading and reuse connection pools.
+Your server framework should provide an abstraction to create clients that handle uri live-reloading and reuse connection pools.
 For example in Witchcraft, you can create a `FooServiceBlocking` like so:

 ```groovy
 FooServiceBlocking fooService = witchcraft.conjureClients().client(FooServiceBlocking.class, "foo-service").get();